aiedward/Stanford_CS221_Assignments/README.md

 By looking at this web page, you have agreed that you will not violate any academic integrity policies.
 You are presumed to have agreed that you will be the only one reponsible for any potential violations of your institution's academic policies.
 I will not be responsible for any penalties.

-I will also not be responsible to be accused by any academic institutions of violating their academic policies.
+I will also not be held responsible by any academic institutions for violating their academic policies or providing unsolicited assistance to their students.